-- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale - at least one-third of the certificate credits from CAC.
+- a grade of C or better in each required course; - a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale; - at least one-third of the certificate credits from CAC.

 PARAMEDICINE CERTIFICATE

 The Paramedicine Certificate prepares students to work as paramedics with the knowledge and skills required for emergency care, stabilization, and immobilization of victims of illness and injury.